Generalized Cahn effect and parton 3D motion in a covariant approach: Abstract

 \section{Abstract}

-The Cahn effect and the unintegrated unpolarized parton distribution function $f_{1}^{q}(x,\mathbf{p}_{T})$ are studied in a covariant approach.
-Cahn effect is compared with some other effects due to the parton intrinsic motion.
-The comparison suggests that present understanding of the parton transverse momenta and the intrinsic motion in general is still rather incomplete.
-The new rule for $f_{1}^{q}(x,\mathbf{p}_{T})$ is obtained in the framework of the covariant parton model from which a prediction for this distribution function follows.
+The Cahn effect and the unintegrated unpolarized parton distribution function $f_{1}^{q}(x,\mathbf{p}_{T})$ are studied in a covariant approach. { The} Cahn effect is compared with some other effects due to the parton intrinsic motion.
+The comparison suggests that {the} present understanding of parton transverse momenta and intrinsic motion in general is still rather incomplete.
+The new {relation} for $f_{1}^{q}(x,\mathbf{p}_{T})$ is obtained in the framework of the covariant parton model {from} which a prediction for this distribution function follows.